johnowl/owl-rules/README.md

 ### Complex expressions

-**You always have to use parentheses in complex expressions** with AND, OR, NOT to avoid inconsistecies.
+**You always have to use parentheses in complex expressions** with AND, OR, NOT to avoid inconsistencies.
 Examples:

 - `(NOT (1 > 3)) AND (2 > 3) OR (3 > 2)`
 - `((3 > 2) AND (2 > 4) AND (4 > 3)) OR (1 = 1)`